How To Feed A Loon

 • Sear the lemon slices until browned slightly on both sides, about 3 to 5 minutes.
 Remove from skillet and set aside.

-• In the same skillet, heat the remaining 2 tbsp of oil over medium-high heat.
+• In the same skillet, heat the remaining 2 tablespoon of oil over medium-high heat.
 Sear the chicken, skin side down, until golden and crispy, about 5 to 6 minutes.
 Transfer to a plate.
 (The chicken will not be fully cooked at this point).

 • Add the onion to the skillet and cook until soft and translucent, about 4 to 6 minutes.
 Add the garlic and cook for another 30 seconds, stirring occasionally.